We recently joined the ranks of homeowners generating their own power via rooftop photovoltaics and so can you.

 When we attended the Central Coast Bioneers conference in October 2012, we had been considering installing a rooftop photovoltaic (PV) system for some time.
-During the conference green home tour, we visited the home of local architect and green building expert, Stacey White, who had installed a PV system on the roof of her home.
+During the conference green home tour, we visited the home of San Luis Obispo architect and green building expert, Stacey White, who had installed a PV system on the roof of her home.
 My spouse asked her who had installed her PV system and she said A.M.
 Sun Solar.
 That weekend we decided to install our own rooftop PV system.

 Consultation & Contract